ezzabuzaid/website/components/Examples/http-trigger.md

 });
 ```

-You can create an API endpoint using the `trigger.http` trigger that can be accessed via an HTTP request.
-HTTP trigger is available in a Routing extension (koa, express, hono.dev, etc.).
+Create an API endpoint that can be accessed via an HTTP request using the `trigger.http` trigger.
+Can be found in a Routing extension (koa, express, hono.dev, etc.).